Skip to main content

 c.
 Hormone measurements

 Blood levels of testosterone, prolactin, FSH (follicle-stimulating hormone), LH (luteinising hormone) and thyroid hormones may be measured if you also have erectile dysfunction (impotence).
+Testosterone levels should be checked between 08.00 and 11.00hr, without breakfast or drinks (other than water) on the morning of the test.

 d.
 Other specific tests

-What could have caused my premature ejaculation?
+What could have caused the problem?

 The cause of premature ejaculation is unknown; it appears unrelated to performance anxiety, hypersensitivity of the penis or nerve receptor sensitivity